European STEP *English version*

 The new EU Youth Strategy of the European Commission for 2019-2027 emphasises the active role of the youth in society and the importance of their engagement and “civic, economic, social, cultural and political participation”.
 However, youth engagement is often overlooked and undervalued.

-In this context, Animafac is coordinating the Erasmus + “European STudent Engagement Project” (European STEP), in cooperation with six European partners: the European University Foundation (EUF) in Luxembourg, the Office of Student Life of Dublin City University in Ireland, Cergy-Pontoise University in France, Valladolid University in Spain, Vienna University in Austria and the Volunteer Centre of Warsaw University in Poland.
+In this context, Animafac is coordinating the Erasmus + “European STudent Engagement Project” (European STEP), in cooperation with six European partners: the European University Foundation (EUF) in Luxembourg, the Office of Student Life of Dublin City University in Ireland, CY Cergy Paris Université in France, the University of Valladolid in Spain, the University of Vienna in Austria and the Volunteer Centre of the University of Warsaw in Poland.

 This project focuses on the recognition of young people’s active participation in student academic curricula.
 It will provide an overview of practices in the countries of the European Union (EU).
 In the long term, the project aims to contribute to the recognition and enhancement of student engagement in Europe, in particular as a factor in the development of key and cross-curricular skills complementary to the academic path.

 In order to carry out the European STEP project, the consortium is first leading a major study.
 The legislative frameworks on engagement recognition in each EU country have been mapped: you can view the mapping here.
 A survey intended for European Higher Education Institutions (HEIs) is ongoing, with an online questionnaire on their recognition measures and policies.
 In addition, a qualitative study including interviews with students, teaching and administrative staff will start soon.

 In the second phase of the project, the consortium will develop tools to train students, administrative and teaching staff on the matter of student engagement recognition, and create a training kit.
 A digital “Engagement & Skills” platform will also be launched to help committed students identify the skills acquired during their experience of engagement.